-objects, methods, attributes, inheritance, encapsulation and polymorphism 1.3.1 Compression, Encryption and Hashing (a) Lossy vs Lossless compression.
-Recap. (b) Run length encoding and dictionary coding for lossless compression. (c) Symmetric and asymmetric 2.1.2 Thinking ahead (a) Identify the inputs and outputs for a given situation. (b) Determine the preconditions for devising a solution to a problem. (c) The nature, benefits and drawbacks of caching. (d) The need for reusable program components 2.1.3 Thinking procedurally Recap (a) Identify the encryption. (d) Different uses of hashing.
-3.2 Design of the solution (15 marks) 3.2.1 Decompose the problem (a) Break down the problem into smaller parts suitable for computational solutions justifying any decisions made.
-3.2.2 Describe the solution (a) Explain and justify the structure of the solution. (b) Describe the parts of the solution using algorithms justifying how these algorithms form a complete solution to the problem. (c) Describe usability features to be included in the solution. (d) Identify key variables / data structures / classes justifying choices and any necessary validation.
-3.2.3 Describe the approach to testing (a) Identify the test data to be used during the iterative development components of a problem. (b) Identify the components of a solution to a problem. (c) Determine the order of the steps needed to solve a problem. (d) Identify sub-procedures necessary to solve a problem.
-2.1.4 Thinking logically Recap (a) Identify the points in a solution where a decision has to be taken. (b) Determine the logical conditions that affect the outcome of a decision. (c) Determine how decisions affect flow through a program.
-2.1.5 Thinking concurrently (a) Determine the parts of a problem that can be tackled at the same time. (b) Outline the benefits and trade-offs that might result and post development phases and justify the choice of this test data.
+justifying choices and any necessary validation.
+3.2.3 Describe the approach to testing (a) Identify the test data to be used during the iterative development and post development phases and justify the choice of this test data.
 1.3.2 Databases Recap (a) and (b) then (c) Normalisation to 3NF. (d) SQL - Interpret and modify.
 See appendix 5d. (e) Referential integrity. (f) Transaction processing, ACID (Atomicity, Consistency, Isolation, Durability), record locking and redundancy.
-1.3.3 Networks Recap (a) and (b) then (c) Network security and threats, use of firewalls, proxies and encryption. (d) Network hardware. (e) Client-server from concurrent processing in a particular situation.
-2.2.2 Computational methods Recap (a) to (d) then (e) Use of abstraction. (f) Learners should apply their knowledge of: • backtracking • data mining • heuristics • performance modelling • pipelining • visualisation to solve problem. and peer to peer.
+1.3.3 Networks Recap (a) and (b) then (c) Network security and threats, use of firewalls, proxies and encryption. (d) Network hardware. (e) Client-server and peer to peer.
 1.3.4 Web Technologies (a) and (b) then (c) PageRank algorithm. (d) Server and client side processing.
 1.4.1 Data Types Recap (a) to (f) then (g) Representation and normalisation of floating point numbers in binary. (h) Floating point arithmetic, positive and negative numbers, addition and subtraction. (i) Bitwise manipulation and masks: shifts, combining with AND, OR, and XOR. (j) How character sets (ASCII and UNICODE) are used to represent text.
-Key tasks for this module: Key tasks for this module: Key tasks for this module: KT1:CISC, RISC & Pipelining KT2:Types of programming languages (Ext W) KT3:Analysis of Project.(CW) KT4:Databases KT5:Networks KT1:Design of Project KT2:Implementation story KT3:DeMorgans Law KT4:Computer Laws (Ext W) KT5:Implentation of Project hand in KT1:Project Evaluation KT2: Project code KT3: Final project hand in
+2.1.5 Thinking concurrently (a) Determine the parts of a problem that can be tackled at the same time. (b) Outline the benefits and trade-offs that might result from concurrent processing in a particular situation.
+2.2.2 Computational methods Recap (a) to (d) then (e) Use of abstraction. (f) Learners should apply their knowledge of: • bac racking • data mining • heuristics • performance modelling • pipelining • visualisation to solve problem.
+Formative assessment for this cycle: Formative assessment for this cycle: Formative assessment for this cycle: 1:CISC, RISC & Pipelining 2:Types of programming languages (Ext W) 3:Analysis of Project.(CW) 4:Databases 5:Networks 1:Design of Project 2:Implementation story 3:DeMorgans Law 4:Computer Laws (Ext W) 5:Implentation of Project hand in 1:Project Evaluation 2: Project code 3: Final project hand in